gitlabhq/gitlabhq/doc/ci/build_artifacts/README.md

 1. While inside a specific build, you are presented with a download button along with the one that browses the archive

-1. And finally, when browsing and archive you can see the download button at the top right corner
+1. And finally, when browsing an archive you can see the download button at the top right corner

 ---